aadityaverma/StoryBooks/Server/Web/StoryBooks.Web.CoreAPI/README.md

 This is the main Web service.
 Here we can see configured all application features.
 In the future we can have many Micro-Web services but for now this will have a role of API Gateway and monolith app.
-We do not need unnecessary complexity and we should be as much as possible cost effective.
+We do not need unnecessary complexity and we should be as much cost and time effective as possible .

 ## Implemented Features
 - DDD structure